Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 Buffett’s friend James Taylor tells what he thanks is the perfect Parrot Head story.

 “Jimmy was wakesurfing one day.
 He was trying to catch a wave from a tanker, a big freighter,’’ Taylor said.
 “Jimmy somehow got the captain’s name from the Coast Guard.
 You can track marine traffic on your cell phone if you have the right app.
-He got in touch with the captain of the boat, and the guy changed his course and altered his speed to make the perfect wave for Jimmy to ride behind this freighter The captain was a Parrot Head.’’
+He got in touch with the captain of the boat, and the guy changed his course and altered his speed to make the perfect wave for Jimmy to ride behind this freighter.
+The captain was a Parrot Head.’’

 Buffett’s grandfather was a steamship captain and his father traveled to India and Africa as a naval architect with the Army Corps of Engineers.
-He came by his adventurous spirit and wunderlust naturally.
+So, he came by his adventurous spirit and wunderlust naturally.
 The Gulf of Mexico was his doorway to a world full of characters like those he heard about from his grandfather, according to his bio.

 “The siren call of exotic ports was in contrast to his days as a parochial school student and an altar boy, and it only took a guitar to take him off course from the life his parents had imagined for him,” it stated.

-“Son of a Son of a Sailor,” released in 1978, was Buffett’s most obvious ode to his grandfather: “The sea’s in my veins.
+Son of a Son of a Sailor, released in 1978, was Buffett’s most obvious ode to his grandfather: “The sea’s in my veins.
 My tradition remains.
 I’m just glad I don’t live in a trailer,” he sang.

 “You can’t grow up around water and not develop an almost cellular longing to be out in a boat on that water.
 So many of his songs resonate with his love of exploring the ocean,’’ Buffett’s sister Lucy told AL.com.
 “That notion was born in his youth on Mobile Bay, Dauphin Island, Gulf Shores and the Mississippi barrier islands.”